 The officer should call ahead and make arrangements for arrest once the vessel hits port in Hawaii.
 Arrests are fairly common upon arrivals.
 Also, during the period before reaching port the validity of the warrant can be confirmed.
 There are often mistakes in the system and the warrant must be...Read more »

 So I sold my boat and promised new owner the slip as well since it was fully paid for the remainder of the summer season.
 As suggested by the owner of the marina stating that it would be more appealing when selling a boat.
-So now that boat its sold the marina's owner is no where to be found for me...
+So now that boat its sold the marina's owner is no where to be found...
 Read more »

 Sorry, but this does not sound like a maritime question.
 Also, the naming in issue did not come through.
 Please try trademark and copy write experts.
 Thank you and best regards.
 Tom Evans Maritime Lawyer Please see Justia disclaimer.